HEADACHE AND MIGRAINE: differences, causes, and natural remedies to feel better

 How can we find relief when and if symptoms occur?

-· Peppermint Oil and its active ingredient, menthol, is available in liquid capsule form.
+Peppermint Oil and its active ingredient, menthol, are available in liquid capsule form.
 Tea versions are also available for easy brewing.
 Research is limited on its clinical effectiveness, but topical peppermint oil may be a good herbal option for the relief of migraine pain.
 Peppermint oil is one of the easiest herbal remedies to try because of its prevalence in health food stores and pharmacies.

 · Willow Bark Extract can be found in capsule form and as a chewable bark at most health food stores.